Serge Aurier: Nottingham Forest

-On 7 September 2022, Nottingham Forest announced the signing of Aurier, currently subject to visa approval.
+On 7 September 2022, Nottingham Forest announced the signing of Aurier.
+On 1 January 2023, he scored his first goal at the club in a 1–1 draw against Chelsea.

+Galatasaray

+On 2 February 2024, Turkish side Galatasaray officially declared the acquisition of Aurier until the end of the season.

+Persepolis

+On 31 July 2025, Aurier signed for Persian Gulf Pro League club Persepolis.
+Upon signing for the club, the Disciplinary Committee of the Iranian Football Federation banned Aurier from all football-related activities, including participation in club training, until further notice as the player was tested positive for Hepatitis B in the club's medical tests.

 International career

-Despite having lived in France for over 14 years, Aurier does not hold a French passport, and had originally turned down the chance to play for the Ivory Coast.
+Despite having lived in France for over 14 years, Aurier did not hold French nationality until 2016.
+He had originally turned down the chance to play for the Ivory Coast.
 However, he was called up by manager Sabri Lamouchi in April 2013, and eventually played his first match for his homeland against the Gambia on 8 June that year.

 Aurier was included in Ivory Coast's 23-man squad for the 2014 World Cup.
 In the first group match, against Japan, he provided assists for both Wilfried Bony and Gervinho in a 2–1 win.

 On 29 December 2014, Aurier was called up for the Africa Cup of Nations.
 He played six matches and impressed with his displays in the tournament, particularly in the final.
 He was shortlisted for the CAF Team of the Tournament.

-In October 2016, during a World Cup Qualifier against Mali, Aurier rushed to the aid of Mali midfielder, Moussa Doumbia, who had had an epileptic seizure to prevent him from swallowing his tongue.
+In October 2016, during a World Cup Qualifier against Mali, Aurier rushed to the aid of Mali midfielder, Moussa Doumbia, who had had an epileptic seizure, to prevent him from swallowing his tongue.
 Despite his good deed, Aurier later drew criticism for celebrating Ivory Coast's second goal with a 'slit throat' gesture.

 Aurier scored his first goal for the Elephants on 11 January 2017, in a 3–0 friendly win over Uganda in Abu Dhabi, after earlier assisting Jonathan Kodjia.
 He was made captain of the national team starting with a friendly against the Netherlands, followed by a match against Guinea in the 2019 Africa Cup of Nations qualification rounds in June 2017.
 He was also captain at the 2019 Africa Cup of Nations, but suffered a hamstring injury in a 1–0 defeat against Morocco and could not participate further in the competition.

 Aurier skippered the team at the 2021 Africa Cup of Nations in Cameroon.
 In the second group game, a 2–2 draw with Sierra Leone, he played in goal for the final seconds after goalkeeper Badra Ali Sangaré was injured while letting in Alhaji Kamara's equaliser; the campaign ended on penalties to Egypt in the last 16.